-Oh geez: expression used when someone is Be there in a jiff: I'm coming immediately surprised or frustrated To shove off: to leave Needs a jump: when a car's battery requires an electrical charge in order for the car to start To barf: to vomit Monkey with something: to play around with something
+Oh geez : expression used when someone is Be there in a jiff: I'm coming immediately surprised or frustrated To shove off: to leave Needs a jump: when a car's battery requires an electrical charge in order for the car to start To barf: to vomit Monkey with something: to play around with something

-Night crawlers: fishing worms used for bait You're darn tootin: you can be sure, enthusiastic agreement

-Mucking this up: making a mess or confusion Okey-dokey: all right, I agree of the situation Pestering: to harass, to bother Malfeasance: wrongdoing, misconduct Yah: yes, yeah A mix up: confused situation Vouched for you: to give personal assurance Ransom: money paid or demanded for the return of a captured person It's real sound: safe, reasonable No dice: not possible it's real sound.
-Safe, reasonable No dice. not possible Ciera: an automobile made by General Motors We're ready to load in: we are interested in Great an automobile made by General Motors investing Audit: a formal or official examination of an 3 Pretty sweet: seems successful account book Hon: honey, term of endearment and affection Out of the loop: not a participant in the situation Brainerd: a city in Central Minnesota Tags: license plates on cars Snippy: unduly brief or impolite Cos: because Are we square?: are we settled in our accounts Whistling Dixie: to have an unrealistic, overly optimistic view of something Calling the shots: organizing and controlling the situation, giving orders Gotta play ball: work out a deal under duress Mallard: a type of duck For Pete's sake: an expression of frustration or annoyance Embezzlement: using money entrusted to you Kidnap : to capture and detain a person or thing in for your own benefit order to obtain money or some other advantage (ransom) (141100111)
+Night crawlers: fishing worms used for bait You're darn tootin: you can be sure, enthusiastic agreement Mucking this up: making a mess or confusion Okey-dokey: all right, I agree of the situation Pestering: to harass, to bother Malfeasance: wrongdoing, misconduct Yah: yes, yeah A mix up: confused situation Vouched for you: to give personal assurance Ransom: money paid or demanded for the return , , , , of a captured person It's real sound: safe, reasonable No dice: not possible Ciera : an automobile made by General Motors We're ready to load in: we are interested in olera. an automobile made by General Motors investing Audit: a formal or official examination of an Pretty sweet: seems successful account book Fieldy Sweet.
+Seeins Succession Hon: honey, term of endearment and affection Out of the loop: not a participant in the situation Brainerd: a city in Central Minnesota Tags: license plates on cars Snippy: unduly brief or impolite Cos: because Shippy . undury sher of hisponte Are we square?: are we settled in our accounts Whistling Dixie: to have an unrealistic, overly optimistic view of something Calling the shots: organizing and controlling Gotta play ball: work out a deal under duress the situation, giving orders Mallard: a type of duck For Pete's sake: an expression of frustration or annoyance Embezzlement: using money entrusted to you Kidnap: to capture and detain a person or thing in for your own benefit order to obtain money or some other advantage , (ransom) (191100111)